neuro-ml/thunder/docs/callbacks/metric_monitor.md

 group_metrics = {threshold: [accuracy_score, recall_score]}
 ```
-Despite group metrics being calculated on collections of entries, preprocessing is applied individually.
+Despite group metrics being calculated on collections of entries, __*preprocessing is applied individually*__.

 ### Single metrics
 Single metrics are computed on each object separately and only then aggregated.